Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/IG9XsOk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 10a.
-Next you will add that domain user to the accountant group so they can access file.
+Next you will add that domain user to the accountant group so they can access the file.
 On the DC make this user member of the accountants security group.
 On DC, head to active directory users and computers> my domain.com> security groups> Accountants
 </p>